Emmanuelddf/mypackage/README.md

 # mypackage
-This library was created as an example of how to publish your own python package.
+This library was created as an example of how to publish python package.